waynodiablo/Oystercard/yelpv1.md

 <% end %>
 ```

 What does this do?
-Well, in the case that our restaurant has any errors on it (that is, something went wrong when trying to save it), those errors are displayed on screen in a `div`, along with a count of how many errors there are.
+Well, in the case that our restaurant has any errors on it (that is, something went wrong when trying to save it) those errors are displayed on screen in a `div`, along with a count of how many errors there are.

 (Note that this uses the Rails helper method `pluralize` – have a look online and see what you find!)

 ##### Adding validations - restaurant uniqueness

 We also don't want to allow users to create the same restaurant twice.
-So, let's write a test!
+So, let's write a test in our restaurant model spec!

 ```ruby
 it "is not valid unless it has a unique name" do